GeoscienceAustralia/hiperseis/seismic/gps_corrections/README.md

 By default, these event filtering settings are applied to both the station being analyzed and the reference station.
 However sometimes this results in too few events being plotted to adequately assess potential clock drift.
-To allow more events to be plotted, there is an option `--no-ref-filtering` to not apply filter criteria to the reference station (they are still applied to the target station).
+To allow more events to be plotted, there is an option `--no-strict-filtering` to not apply filter criteria to the reference station (they are still applied to the target station).
 This results in a much larger number of events being plotted, and can resolve ambiguity in interpretation.
 However it is better to start with strict filtering, and relax the filtering later if needed.
-The plot results for these two filtering modes are stored in separate folders, with `_strict` or `_no_ref_filtering` appended to the folder name.
+The plot results for these two filtering modes are stored in separate folders, with `_strict` or `_no_strict` appended to the folder name.

 ### Limitations